The Town Deal - Introduction and Overview

 When will the council do as the people have requested.
 Do they not work for the people anymore.
 We don't want public money being spent on private premises unless they are being purchased so we can see a profit otherwise there is no responsibility on the owners to do anything to their premises.
 If they leave them long enough the council will pay to restore.

-Fionam asked over 1 year ago
+Fionam asked about 2 years ago

 The only asset being regenerated as part of the Hartlepool Town Deal that is in private ownership is the Wesley Chapel and the restoration costs have a £1.4m ‘viability gap’.
 This is a common issue with listed and heritage buildings, such as the Grade II listed Wesleyan Chapel and more detail is provided in responses to previous questions.
 The government has provided the Council with the funding for what is known as the conservation deficit to ensure that the heritage value is protected, the building comes into use, the owners invest £2.5m and project results in 55 full time jobs upon operation.